How Trump and Clinton debated foreign policy

 (CNN)So you're not American.
 Should you care about what happened at the first presidential debate?

-The answer: Yes.
+The answer: yes.

-US Presidential candidates Donald Trump and Hillary Clinton argued about several key points that affect nearly everyone on the planet, from the threat of ISIS to nuclear proliferation.
+US presidential candidates Donald Trump and Hillary Clinton argued about several key points that affect nearly everyone on the planet, from the threat of ISIS to nuclear proliferation.

-How do you fight a group like ISIS?
+How do you fight a group such as ISIS?

-Hillary Clinton laid out her plan in broad strokes -- which includes working with allies in the region, targeting the group's leader Abu Bakr al-Baghdadi, like the US did with Osama bin Laden.
+Clinton laid out her plan in broad strokes -- which includes working with allies in the region and targeting the group's leader, Abu Bakr al-Baghdadi, like the United States did with al Qaeda leader Osama bin Laden.
 She also vowed to combat ISIS propaganda online.

-Trump blamed the terror group's rise and the chaos in the Middle East on the failure of President Obama and Clinton's leadership.
+Trump blamed the terror group's rise and the chaos in the Middle East on the failure of President Barack Obama's and Clinton's leadership.

-But the group did proliferate under President Barack Obama's tenure, as Trump noted.

-He says he's keeping his plan to fight ISIS under wraps as to not show the enemy his hand.
+He said he's keeping his plan to fight ISIS under wraps, so as not to show the enemy his hand.

 Clinton's response: "He says it's a secret plan.
 But the only secret is that he has no plan."

-CNN's fact-checkers note that ISIS only came into being in 2006 after splintering from al-Qaeda in Iraq.
+CNN's fact-checkers note that ISIS only came into being in 2006 after splintering from al Qaeda in Iraq.

 Iraq on the record

 "Wrong."
-That's what Trump interjected when Clinton claimed he supported the Iraq war.
+That's what Trump interjected when Clinton claimed he supported the Iraq War.

 (Trump was all about the interjections during the debate, as you can see in this mashup here.)

-Trump is doubling, tripling and quadrupling down on his claim that he didn't support the war in Iraq.
+Trump is doubling, tripling and quadrupling down on his claim he didn't support the war in Iraq.

 But CNN's fact checkers note -- and have previously pointed out -- that Trump was on the record as supportive of the Iraq War as early as a month before Congress voted to authorize military force in Iraq.